-The Hawaii-based Ticonderoga-class guided-missile cruiser USS Lake Erie (CG 70) will depart Feb.
-18 for a Western Pacific deployment, the ship’s last while being homeported in Pearl Harbor.
+The guided-missile cruiser USS Lake Erie (CG 70) will depart Hawaii Friday, Aug.
+29 for a new homeport in San Diego.

-Upon completion of this deployment, Lake Erie is expected to replace John Paul Jones as a rotational Ballistic Missile Defense (BMD) deployer out of San Diego.
+Lake Erie is replacing USS John Paul Jones as a rotational Ballistic Missile Defense (BMD) deployer out of San Diego.

 U.S. Navy guided-missile cruisers are multi-mission surface combatants capable of supporting carrier strike groups, amphibious readiness groups, surface action groups or operating independently.